Renault Clio: Phase 2

 In August 2016, the Phase 2 was launched.
 This introduced a mild cosmetic refresh including new LED headlights and tail lights (standard on high spec models and optional on mid spec), restyled front and rear bumpers, new alloy wheel designs, LED front fog lights and a new front grille.
-Inside, Clio received a retrimmed steering wheel, updated versions of the MediaNav and R-Link systems (including the addition of DAB digital radio), new interior door panels including a new 4-way mirror adjustment control (the first time this saw a new design since Clio II), and a new gear knob.
+Inside, the Clio received a new steering wheel, updated versions of the MediaNav and R-Link systems (including the addition of DAB digital radio), new interior door panels including a new 4-way mirror adjustment control (the first time this saw a new design since Clio II), and a new gear knob.

 In 2018, the Clio IV range for the UK market was significantly condensed.
 The trim levels were reduced to: Play, Iconic and GT-Line.
 The 1.6-litre R.S. model was dropped from the lineup, as were both 1.2-litre petrol engines and the 110 hp diesel.
 This left the engine range at the 0.9 TCe petrol engine available with either 75 hp or 90 hp, and the 1.5 dCi 90 hp diesel.

 In France, despite being replaced by the fifth generation in 2019, the Clio IV (marketed as Renault Clio Génération) remained on offer until August 2020.
-It is still manufactured in Turkey for some markets until May 2021.
+It was still manufactured in Turkey for some markets until May 2021.
 After this date, the Clio IV only stays assembled in Algeria for the domestic market.

+Safety

-Fifth generation (BF; 2019)
+Fifth generation (BJA; 2019)

 The fifth generation model was unveiled at the 2019 Geneva Motor Show.
+It was originally planned to be unveiled at the 2018 Paris Motor Show, but it was later delayed.
 It is the first model to use the CMF-B HS platform, shared with the second-generation Renault Captur and Nissan Juke among others.

-The car is the first not to be made in France, instead it is produced in Slovenia and Turkey.
+The fifth generation features an interior that uses higher quality materials and finishes (for higher trim levels) than the previous one, sporty seats and a redesigned, more compact steering wheel.

+On higher trim levels it can be equipped with a 9.3-inch touchscreen (with Easy Link system, compatible with Android Auto and Apple CarPlay and equipped with Google Maps and TomTom navigation), customizable instrument cluster that uses a TFT LCD, an electric parking brake, a wireless smartphone charger, hands-free parking, a 360-degree system with four cameras, lane keeping assistant, adaptive cruise control and recognition of road signs, blind spot warning and automatic emergency braking.

 Facelift

-Renault is preparing a facelift for the Clio V to be presented in the spring of 2023.

-Equipment

-The new model comes with an interior that uses higher quality material and finishes (for higher trim levels), sporty seats, a large 9.3-inch touch screen display (with the Easy Link system, compatible with Android Auto and Apple CarPlay and featuring Google Maps and TomTom navigation), customizable driver screen (instrument cluster) that utilizes TFT display, a redesigned, more compact steering wheel, electric parking brake on higher trim levels, a wireless smartphone charger, full-LED headlights, hands free parking, 360-degree system of four cameras, lane keeping assistant, adaptive cruise control and road sign recognition, blind spot warning and automatic emergency braking.
+On April 18, 2023, a significant facelift debuted, featuring a completely redesigned front bumper with slimmer headlights and a wider checkerboard grille.
+The R.S.
+Line trim level was replaced with the Esprit Alpine trim level.

+In 2024, the Clio received an updated steering wheel with a new logo, taken from the Symbioz.